gsantopaolo/sentinel-AI/docs/api.md

 ### 1. Data Ingestion (`POST /ingest`)

-This endpoint accepts raw event data.
-Instead of processing it directly, the `api` service publishes these events to the `raw.events` NATS stream.
-This asynchronous approach ensures high throughput and decouples the ingestion process from immediate processing.
+This endpoint is the primary entry point for all event data.
+It is designed to be a lightweight, highly available gateway.
+Its responsibilities are strictly limited to:
+- Accepting a JSON array of event data.
+- Performing basic structural validation on each event.
+- Publishing valid events as `RawEvent` protobuf messages to the `raw.events` NATS stream.

+It does **not** perform any data enrichment, embedding generation, or database writes.
+This ensures high throughput and decouples the ingestion process from the more intensive processing logic handled by the `filter` service.

 ### 2. News Retrieval and Listing (`GET /news`, `/news/filtered`, `/news/ranked`, `/retrieve`)

-These endpoints are designed to fetch news events.
-While currently returning mock data, their future implementation will involve querying Qdrant (the vector database) to retrieve events based on various criteria, including filtering and ranking scores determined by other services.
+These endpoints are designed to fetch news events that have already been processed, filtered, and stored by downstream services.
+They query Qdrant to retrieve events based on various criteria, including filtering and ranking scores determined by other services.

 ### 3. Source Management (`GET/POST/PUT/DELETE /sources`)